Rocket Fuel

 Other excuses given are: the impact of the Global Financial Crisis around 2008 and the sub-scale size of the initial funds (the average fund size was ~$45 million).

 Except that’s just not correct either.
 There were more than enough successful companies started in New Zealand and funded by others during this timeframe, that have gone on to produce amazing returns for their investors.
-Trade Me, Xero and Vend are three that I personally worked on and invested in, for example.
+Trade Me, Xero and Vend are three examples.

-The 2017 NZ VIF Annual Report listed five other companies that had each achieved a valuation of $1 billion or more by that stage: RocketLab, Pushpay, Diligent, Telogis, and Anaplan.4 Curiously, it was completely silent about which of these companies the funds backed by VIF had invested in.
+The 2017 NZVIF Annual Report listed five other companies that had each achieved a valuation of $1 billion or more by that stage: RocketLab, Pushpay, Diligent, Telogis, and Anaplan.12 Curiously, it was completely silent about which of these companies the funds backed by VIF had invested in.
 I believe the answer is: none of them.

-Given this list of companies that have been successful without needing support from VIF, it might seem sensible that the government support would be focussed on those startups who might not have existed without the funding boost.
+Given this list of companies that have been successful without needing support from VIF, it might seem sensible that the government investment would be focussed on startups who might not have existed without the funding boost.

 The logic of this is alluring, but also wrong.
 The entire purpose of VIF was to jump start venture capital funds.
-To succeed over multiple cycles those funds need to invest in the best companies.
+To succeed over multiple cycles funds need to invest in the best companies.
 So attempting to invest in the “next layer down” is actually self-defeating.
-It’s also revisionist - the intention from the begining was always to try and invest in the best companies.
+It’s also revisionist.
+The intention from the beginning was always to invest in the best companies.
 They just didn’t.

 The problem wasn’t an “insufficient pipeline”.
 The problem was the funds VIF supported didn’t invest in the best companies.
 Ultimately venture capital is a judgement game, and their judgement was empirically poor.